-- 9.11.1 The keeping of livestock shall not be allowed within the Summer Village. - 9.11.2 The keeping of domestic pets shall be in accordance with any Summer Villages bylaw addressing animal control.
+- 9.11.1 The keeping of livestock including chickens and any domesticated animals raised to produce meat, eggs, fur, leather, or wool shall not be allowed within the Summer Village. - 9.11.2 The keeping of domestic pets shall be in accordance with any Summer Village bylaw addressing animal control.